mtlynch/spaceduck/_posts/2018-04-28-load-test-wrapup.md

 ### Cost estimates are wildly inaccurate

 Sia offers a [`/renter/prices` API](https://github.com/NebulousLabs/Sia/blob/master/doc/api/Renter.md#json-response-4) that Sia-UI and the command-line client use to provide cost estimates to the user before they  store data on Sia.
-I found that its estimates drastically underestimated the Sia's costs in practice:
+I found that its estimates drastically underestimated Sia's costs in practice:

 #### Real data scenario